FRANÇAIS

 HBP

-The dwelling (house, condo, plex, etc.) must be considered the principal residence, maybe new or existing.
+The dwelling (house, condo, plex, etc.), which must be considered as the principal residence, can be new or existing.

-How long do I have to pay back the money I withdrew from the HBP?
+How long do I have to pay back the withdrawn funds?

 You have 15 years to repay all the funds you withdrew from your RRSPs for the HBP.

-However, you can start repaying the money in the second year after the year in which the funds were withdrawn.
-If, for example, you "rapped" in 2020, repayments will have to start in 2022 and end 15 years later.
+However, you can start repaying the money in the second year after the year the funds were withdrawn.
+For example, if you "raptured" in 2020, repayments would have to begin in 2022 and end 15 years later.

-However, it is possible to start repaying the amounts in the first year.
+However, it is possible to start repaying the money in the first year.

-For more information on HBP reimbursements, please refer to the ARC .
+For more information on HBP refunds, refer to the CRA.

 Good to know